-The Tourette Syndrome Association of New Jersey (TSANJ) has announced the dates for the continuing series of 2005/2006 Support Group meetings for individuals, family, and friends of those impacted by Tourette Syndrome (TS).
+The Tourette Syndrome Association of New Jersey provides a continuing series of Support Group meetings for individuals, family, and friends of those impacted by Tourette Syndrome (TS).
 Run in conjunction with nine affiliated hospitals across the state, the facilitated Support Groups educate attendees on a variety of TS-related issues and provide an opportunity to exchange information and problem-solve.

 Parents, teachers, and medical professionals are invited to attend.
 Call TSANJ at 908-575-7350 or visit the website at www.tsanj.org for details and directions.
 There is no charge to attend.

-Cancellation of support group meetings due to weather will be posted to the website at www.tsanj.org.
+Cancellation of support group meetings due to weather or other factors will be posted to the website at www.tsanj.org.
 Contact us at 908-575-7350 or www.njtsa.org for driving directions and calendar updates.

 The mission of TSANJ is to support the needs of families with TS, to advocate for individuals with TS, and to educate the public and professionals about TS.
 TSANJ has a membership of 2,500 families and medical professionals.
 The organization relies completely on its membership, corporations, government, and foundations to fund its mission.

 Currently TSANJ operates 9 support groups at regional medical centers across New Jersey; conducts awareness training for teachers, school nurses, students and community leaders; manages a TS help line for disseminating information about TS to parents, teachers, doctors, and others; and works with Rutgers University at the nation’s only student clinician TS clinic, developing support programs and treatments for families dealing with TS.